ITU-BDSA2024-GROUP13/Chirp/docs/report.md

 ##### Post and Search
 The search function searches the database for *Authors* When searching, the user is presented with a textfield, which will find possible search results for any given *Author* which matches the content of the search-bar.
 The results of *Authors* that are returned can be clicked, which redirects to the *Author*'s timeline.

-The `Post` function as seen in *figure 1.4.3* has two elements; a *textfield* and a *file button*.
+The `Post` function as seen in figure *10* has two elements; a *textfield* and a *file button*.
 The *textfield* can be filled out by the user.
 The *file button*, allows the user to choose a picture from their own computer, which will then be included in their *Cheep*, along with the text.

 ##### Filter
-As seen in *figure 1.4.3* a user can choose to check out popular *Cheeps* by pressing the option *MostLiked*.
+As seen in figure *10* a user can choose to check out popular *Cheeps* by pressing the option *MostLiked*.
 This filters the *Cheeps* in a descending order with the most liked *Cheep* being at the top.
 Other options such as *Newest* or *Oldest* will order the *Cheeps* based on time.
 The *Relevance* option in the filter will give you a order based on time, however the *Cheeps* shown, will be *relevant* - which means *Cheeps* from the user's following and liked *Cheeps*.

 #### Profile
 To explore the user's account and their own information, the user can click on their profile picture.
 This displays a new page with the user's *My Page* and *Settings*.
-References to the websites structure in this section, will be directed towards the illustration in figure *1.4.4*
+References to the websites structure in this section, will be directed towards the illustration in figure *11*

 ![Profile](./diagrams/Decision_tree_1.3.png)

 ##### My Page
 The *My Page* element, when accessing the profile, redirects the user to the user's *My Page*.
 Within this page is most of the relevant information of the user, such as email, username and the amount of followers and amount of people that the user follows.
 The user can access a page with a list for all the users that they follow, and a list of all the users that follow them.
-Moreover, the *My Page* also has other functionalities and information, such as the *Forget Me* option, which the user can choose, when looking at the overall sitemap in figure *1.4.1*, to delete all their information.
+Moreover, the *My Page* also has other functionalities and information, such as the *Forget Me* option, which the user can choose, when looking at the overall sitemap in figure *8*, to delete all their information.
 The *Help* includes a basic guide on how to use the **Chirp** website.

 ##### Settings
 The *Settings* button allows the user to see a more detailed view of their *account information*.
-By looking at figure *1.4.4* the *Settings* page contains more options than the user's *My Page*.
+By looking at figure *11* the *Settings* page contains more options than the user's *My Page*.
 On the *profile page* the user can view their account info such as the username or register a telephone number.
 Other elements such as *Password*, gives the user the ability to change their password.
 If the user wanted to link an external login to their user, they can navigate to *External Logins* where they are able to link their github account to their Chirp account.
 If the user wishes additional safety measures for their account, they can navigate to the 2-factor authentication, which will allow the user to link an authentication app.